CookieMagician/TonarinoyjTranslationApplicator/README.md

 In case you wan to install and try the extension, follow these steps

-- Download the Repositiory as a .Zip profile
+- Download the Repositiory as a .zip folder

 - Extract the OPM translate folder onto your computer